 What are the Grounds for Divorce?

-You can seek divorce both in mutual and contested case.
-When wife denies to give divorce, then you can file for divorce on the following grounds:
+You can seek divorce both in a mutual and contested case.
+When the wife denies giving divorce, then you can file for divorce on the following grounds:

 - Renunciation: Under section 13(1) of the Hindu Marriage Act, renunciation or sanyasa by one of the spouses can be a reason for seeking divorce

 - Cruelty: Physical and mental cruelty, when considered to be of grave danger, can be a reason for a spouse to seek divorce.
-When wife denies to give divorce, you will need to show evidence of torture.
+When a wife denies giving a divorce, you will need to show evidence of torture.

-What if wife denies to give divorce?
+What if the wife refuses to give a divorce?
 Then your first aim should be to explore options for a mutual divorce, even if the other spouse is not willing for a mutual divorce.
 Mutual divorce is less emotionally taxing, and it is a convenient and faster way to dissolve a marriage.

 What is the Process for Divorce?

-However, when wife denies to give divorce, and does not agree for mutual divorce, then the contested divorce can be filed which includes the following steps:
+However, when a wife denies giving divorce, and does not agree to mutual divorce, then a contested divorce can be filed, which includes the following steps: